Directed Pre-Health Post-Bacc Studies

 The Certificate in Biomedical Studies (CBioMed) program accepts approximately 30 students per academic year.
 The program is designed to provide intensive preparation for students intending to apply for admission to dental, medical or podiatry schools.
 Students are accepted for Summer/Fall terms.
-The deadline for the 2014 Summer/Fall term is March 14, 2014.
+The deadline for the 2014 Summer/Fall term has passed.
 For more information on the CBioMed program refer to the Information and Guidelines booklet.

 Please direct any questions regarding the CBioMed program to Shirley Yang.